RedHatInsights/insights-core/docs/manpages/insights-run.rst

         Ansible inventory file for cluster analysis.
 See INVENTORY(5) for more information about the options for format of the inventory file.

+    -k --pkg-query
+        Expression to select rules by package.

     -m --missing
         Show missing requirements.